What Is A Tax ID Number?

 Preparer Tax Identification Number (PTIN)

 As of Jan.
-1, 2011, the IRS required the posting of a PTIN on each return documented.
-Prior to this date, the utilization of the PTIN was optional.
+1, 2011, the IRS required posting a PTIN on each documented return.
+Before this date, the utilization of the PTIN was optional.
 Any preparer that charges to finish all or a piece of the tax return for another individual should have and utilize the PTIN.

 Tax ID Number Lookup